 Emission reductions are based on the average specifications for each technology type.
 As shown in TRK-B Table replacing Class 8 diesel trucks with battery electric trucks would result in the elimination of all NOx and DPM emissions, while emissions of CO2e would decrease substantially.
 Importantly, grid emissions in these calculations are based on SDG&E's emission rate as of 2018.
 Because SDG&E's procurement of carbon-free renewable energy sources will increase over time, so too will the GHG benefit of electric trucks, leading to expected increases in GHG reduction compared to estimates presented below.
-As previously mentioned, natural gas used in trucks is considered low NOx due to heavy-duty low NOx standards.
+As previously mentioned, in the Error!
+Reference source not found. section, natural gas used in trucks is considered low NOx due to heavy-duty low NOx standards.